The Impact of Podcasts on Students’ English Vocabulary Knowledge and Satisfaction: A Quasi-Experimental Study

 Results: The results revealed that the podcast group outperformed the control group in the post-test.
 The mean±SD for the control and experimental groups were 14.10±1.29 and 16.66±0.92, respectively (P=0.001).
 Then, the thematic analysis revealed four themes: (1) vocabulary achievement, (2) learning by listening, (3) learner choice and flexibility, and (4) podcasts as useful instructional tools.

-Conclusions: The findings suggest that podcasts enhance learners’ vocabulary learning, thus emphasizing the pedagogical merits of podcasts in the enrichment of EFL classes.
+Conclusion: The findings suggest that podcasts enhance learners’ vocabulary learning, thus emphasizing the pedagogical merits of podcasts in the enrichment of EFL classes.
 The results may provide implications for curriculum development and second language vocabulary teaching and learning.

 Keywords